jessoliva/pinky-cal/README.md

 ## Purpose

-The purpose of this project was to create an application for a client that an employee can use to generate a password that meets criteria the employee has selected.
+The purpose of this project was to create an application for a client that a user can use to schedule their workday by half hour increments.

 ## Built With